joelchrono12/joelchrono12.ml/_posts/2023-12-11-my-favorite-podcasts-of-2023.md

 Time played: 130 hours

-This podcast is great, its a fictional radio show from a town where everything just happens and its just part of everyday life.
+This podcast is great, it's a fictional radio show from a town where everything just happens and it's just part of everyday life.
 From non-existing Angels, to parallel dimensions and conspiracies of all kinds, as well as the fantastic Weather forecast of every episode.
-Just go blind and start from wherever you feel like doing so, the audio is absolutely fantastic and the host's voice is simply superb.
-I honestly listen to it while sleeping (only 15 minutes or so using a sleep timer) and its fantastic.
+Just go blind and start from wherever you feel like doing so, the audio is absolutely great and the host's voice is simply superb.
+I listen to it before going to sleep (I use a 20 minutes sleep timer) and it does the job very well.

 # The Hidden Gems

-Here are some podcasts I really enjoyed, but they might have been a little too short, or maybe I just didn't listen to enough episodes, or I listened to a whole season but it wasn't enough to show up at the top.
+Here are some podcasts I really enjoyed, but they might have been a little too short, or maybe I just didn't listen to enough episodes, or I listened to a whole season, but it wasn't enough to show up at the top.
 Regardless, they're good!

 ## Revolutions

 This is a history podcast that talks about the different revolutions in the world.
-Every season is a whole series focusing on a single Revolution and the events leading to them.
-It really gets down to the details but it was really interesting and engaging for me, I highly recommend it.
+Every season is an entire series focusing on a single Revolution and the events leading to them.
+It really gets down to the details but it was a great way to learn about past in a very entertaing manner for me, I highly recommend it.

 ## Midst

-A really weirdly narrated story that is just too intersting to miss.
-I haven't finished it yet but its very unique and interesting to listen to.
-Three narrators and a very strange word.
+A really weirdly narrated story that is just too interesting to miss.
+I haven't finished it yet but its format is quite unique and interesting to listen to.
+Three narrators and a very strange world.
 Just give it a listen honestly.

 ## Radio Rental